 Summary and conclusions

-- Mental practice works because the brain treats actions that you visualize similarly to actions that you fully perform, though there of course are some neurological differences in terms of how the two types of actions are represented in the brain.
+- Mental practice works because the brain treats actions that you visualize similarly to actions that you perform in reality, though there are, of course, some neurological differences in terms of how the two types of actions are represented in the brain.

-- You can use mental practice to complement your main training, for example by visualizing an action right before you perform it, or you can use mental practice as a substitute when you can’t perform the full movements (if you are injured or because you don’t have the necessary tools at hand.
+- You can use mental practice to complement your main training, for example by visualizing an action right before you perform it, or you can use mental practice as a substitute when you can’t perform the physical action, for example because you are injured or because you don’t have the necessary tools at hand.

-- In general, if you are already somewhat proficient at a certain skill you are more likely to benefit from mental practice, since novices sometimes struggle to mentally-practice actions that they are not familiar enough with.
+- In general, if you are already somewhat proficient at a certain skill you are more likely to benefit from mental practice, since novices sometimes struggle to visualize actions that they are not sufficiently familiar with.